triton-inference-server/pytriton/docs/installation.md

 If you prefer using Docker:

-1. While NVIDIA optimized containers from the [NVIDIA NGC Catalog](https://catalog.ngc.nvidia.com/containers) are recommended for optimal performance, you can use any Docker image with a compatible OS (glibc >= 2.35)
+1. While NVIDIA optimized containers from the [NVIDIA NGC Catalog](https://catalog.ngc.nvidia.com/containers) are recommended for optimal performance, you can use any Docker image with a [compatible OS](#system-requirements)
 2. For GPU acceleration, install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/overview.html)
 3. Install PyTriton inside your container using any of the methods above